-Your phone’s on two percent battery and you’re stuck at the airport due to a delayed flight, when you see your saving grace—a free charging station at the gate!
-We’ve all been there, and we’ve all used them, especially while traveling, but you probably didn’t think twice about plugging in.
+Your phone is on two percent battery and you’re stuck at the airport due to a delayed flight, when you see your saving grace—a free charging station at the gate!
+We’ve all been there, and we’ve all used them, especially while traveling, and you probably didn’t think twice about plugging in.
 Well, you should.

-“Juice-jacking” as the new travel scam is called, targets desperate travelers in need of a charge.
+“Juice jacking,” as the travel scam is called, targets desperate travelers in need of a charge.
 Daniel Smith, a security researcher at Radware explains how this works.
 “Attackers can use fake charging stations to trick unsuspecting users into plugging in their device.
 Once the device is plugged in the user’s data and photos could be downloaded or malware can be written onto the device.”

 How to Prevent Juice-Jacking

 “Don’t use public charging stations.
 If you are a heavy mobile user, bring an external battery pack so you can avoid risking your device’s privacy at a charging station,” suggests Smith.